agate106k/counter_app/README.md

-*Psst — looking for a shareable component template?
-Go here --> [sveltejs/component-template](https://github.com/sveltejs/component-template)*

----

-# svelte counter app
+# svelte counter app Kei Katsumata

 This is a project uses template of [Svelte](https://svelte.dev) apps.